About Our Policies

 If the service of accommodation is insufficient to address your concern, or if the nature of your concern changes over time, we encourage you to reach back to the Title IX and Equal Opportunity Office.

-What are examples of possible accommodations or services?
+Examples of possible accommodations or services

 Once the Title IX and Equal Opportunity Office has reviewed your request including supporting information, the Office may apply various services or accommodations as appropriate to address your concern.